GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 *Human-robot interactions.*
 Human-robot interactions are another dynamic field of study @robinson_robotic_2023.
-This broad field encompasses all the tasks that require robots to operate nearby or directly with humans.
+This broad field encompasses all the tasks that require robots to operate near or directly with humans.
 Such scenarios bring additional difficulties, such as safety implications or social acceptance.
 Zachari et al. @zacharaki_safety_2020 conducted an extensive survey on the multiple facets of safety in #acr("HRI").
 They enumerate the numerous remaining open problems in this field.
 For instance, adding machine learning techniques in social robotics introduces new possibilities and safety difficulties.
-Simulation is therefore compelling to researchers working in #acr("HRI").
+Simulation is, therefore, compelling to researchers working in #acr("HRI").
 Abeyruwan et al. @abeyruwan_i-sim2real_2023 propose a framework to train #acr("RL") policies for human-interaction tasks.
 Specifically, they train a robot arm to play table tennis against a human adversary.
 The learning process iteratively switches from a simulated environment to a physical system involving a human player.